Sophia.org Vs. Study.com

 TIME

-Lots of Study.com courses overlap with each other.
+A lot of their courses overlap with each other.
 So if you were taking two courses covering similar topics, they might actually share a few modules in common.
 That means finishing the modules in one course applies to the other course as well!
 So the more Study.com courses you take that are content related, the quicker they will be.
-Even still, my guess is that Sophia courses, especially those without Touchstones are going to be faster than the equivalent Study course.
-I finished a 1-credit Sophia in 30 minutes, which is documented in this YouTube video, so sometimes they can be pretty fast!
+Plus, you can test out of some portions of many of the Study.com courses by taking placement tests (as many times as you’d like) beforehand.

 WAIT-TIME